 On May 16 the Centre will play host to Resilient Calgary at the Bella Concert Hall.
-Featuring a series of TED Talk-style presentations from North America’s preeminent experts on disaster, the research of several Mount Royal faculty members will be presented.
+Featuring a series of short and compelling presentations from North America’s preeminent experts on disaster, the research of several Mount Royal faculty members will be presented.
 Admission is free, and dinner will be provided.

 Chief Tom Sampson of the Calgary Emergency Management Agency, who Mount Royal worked closely with on the provincial and local response to the Fort McMurray and area wildfires, says, "“We know disasters will happen and that we cannot manage our risks to zero — many talk about resilience as the capacity to bounce back from a sudden shock or stressor, however there is something more.